Three perspectives on categorical symmetric Howe duality: Diagrammatic algebras

 Fix a field $\K$ and let $\ttalg$ be the formal span over $\K$ of KLRW diagrams (up to isotopy).
 The composition law induces an algebra structure on $\ttalg$. \end{definition} Let $e(\Bi)$ be the unique crossingless, dotless diagram where the sequence at top and bottom are both $\Bi$.

-\begin{definition} The {\bf degree} of a KLRW diagram is the sum over crossings and dots in the diagram of \begin{itemize} \item$-\langle\al_i,\al_j\rangle$ for each crossing of a black strand labeled $i$ with one labeled $j$; \item $\langle\al_i,\al_i\rangle=2$ for each dot on a black strand labeled $i$; \item $\langle\al_i,\la\rangle=\la^i$ for each crossing of a black strand labeled $i$ with a red strand labeled $\la$. \end{itemize} The degree of diagrams is additive under composition.
+\begin{definition} The {\bf degree} of a KLRW diagram is the sum over crossings and dots in the diagram of \begin{itemize} \item$-\langle\al_i,\al_j\rangle$ for each crossing of a black strand labeled $i$ with one labeled $j$; \item $2$ for each dot on a red strand or a black strand; \item $\langle\al_i,\la\rangle=\la^i$ for each crossing of a black strand labeled $i$ with a red strand labeled $\la$. \end{itemize} The degree of diagrams is additive under composition.
 Thus, the algebra $\ttalg$ inherits a grading from this degree function. \end{definition}